Explosion Suppression Systems

 - Can be added as an isolation component instead of a flap valve

-The basic explosion suppression system is comprised of a suppressor bottle (s), pressure detector and a control panel.
-The suppressor bottle contains the suppressant under pressure of 900 PSI.
-The pressure detector views the process real time in order to determine if an event is occurring.
+The basic explosion suppression system is comprised of a suppressor bottle (s), a pressure detector, and a control panel.
+The suppressor bottle contains the suppressant under the pressure of 900 PSI.
+The pressure detector views the process in real-time in order to determine if an event is occurring.
 It does this through a pair of sensors that sample the process based upon a predetermined Kst and Pmax.
-Upon activation it sends a signal to the control panel which receives the signal from the pressure sensor and activates the release on the suppressor bottle(s).
+Upon activation, it sends a signal to the control panel which receives the signal from the pressure sensor and activates the release on the suppressor bottle(s).

 The PistonFire suppressor is assembled with a pressurized suppressant storage cylinder and a valve body that contains a National Electrical Manufacture’s Association (“NEMA”) dust-ignition proof, weatherproof enclosure.
 Suppressor bottles are available in 4, 10, 20, 30 KG sizes and are preloaded filled with FDA Compatible sodium bicarbonate.
 The NEMA enclosure houses the actuating mechanism, pressure switch, pressure gauge, fill valve, OSHA supervisory switch, and field wiring connections.
 It is completely sealed with a screw cover and an EXP quick-disconnect connector for field wiring connections.
 Upon detection of an incipient explosion, the suppressor receives an actuation signal from the EX200 Control Panel.
 The actuating mechanism, within milliseconds, initiates the rapid release of the pressurized, dry-chemical suppressant into the protected area.

 Competitive advantages include:

 - DOT, TC approved – pressurized and leak-tested at the factory and shipped to the site.
 Pressurizing and leak testing at the customer’s facility is not required.